ixiaopan/blog/content/post/descriptive-statistics.md

 ### Mean

-Mean is the average of the data and calculated by summing up all data values and then dividing them by the number of data.
+Mean is the average of data and calculated by summing up all data values and then dividing them by the number of data.
+For instance, say we have data `1,2,3,4,5,6`, the mean is `3.5`.

 $$
 \overline x = \frac{\sum_i^nx_i}{n}
 $$

-For instance, say we have a group of data `1,2,3,4,5,6`, the mean is `3.5`.